 These instructions apply to Microsoft Office 365 (also known as Outlook 2016 and Outlook 2019, versions 15.x and 16.x).
 The "New Outlook" switch at the top of the window needs to be Off, as the in-progress "new look" version of Outlook does not support AppleScript.
+In some versions of Outlook, there is no switch to turn off "New Outlook" once it is enabled, but you can do so as described here.
 For older versions of Outlook, please see the Setting Up Outlook 2011 section.